WALK 24 - Walking Sherlock Holmes' London

 It turns out that Amberley, jealous of his wife’s relationship with Dr Earnest, has gassed them in a locked room at home.
 He has the room painted to disguise the smell of the gas.
 Examination of the seating plan at the Haymarket Theatre, show that the booked seats had never been used, so Amberley wasn’t at the theatre on the evening of the murder.

 Continue down Haymarket, at the bottom, cross over Pall Mall into Cockspur Street, and proceed to along it to Trafalgar Square.
-At Trafalgar Square, walk around it anti-clockwise by crossing over The Mall, then Whitehall and and Northumberland Avenue, then turn right down Northumberland Avenue and then left into Northumberland Street.
+At Trafalgar Square, walk around it anti-clockwise by crossing over The Mall, then Whitehall and Northumberland Avenue.
+Turn right down Northumberland Avenue and then left into Northumberland Street.
 On the right is The Sherlock Holmes Pub.

 Location 16